MaikMichel/dbFlow/docs/concept.md

     - Changes to tables are always made 2 times.
 Once for a new installation (**==init==**) and once for an update (**==patch==**).
     - Table scripts may only contain the pure tables and comments.
 Constraints and indexes must be stored in the appropriate directories.
     - Files from the table directory are executed if it is a new installation (**==init==**) or if the table is to be newly created in this update (**==patch==**).
-    - Within the directories the files to be imported are sorted alphabetically, except for the package directory.
+    - Within the directories the files to be imported are sorted alphabetically, inside pacages or types all files are sorted alphabetically too but grouped in chunke specs, bodies, sql-files directory.

 #### init